pulzze/autoflow-documentation/docs/ids/action-string-to-float/tooltip.md

-This Action returns float that string is parsed a binary into a float.
+Converts a string to a floating-point number